-The Cossack squat gives lifters the opportunity to move their bodies in a range of motion that isn’t normally trained.
+The Cossack squat allows lifters to move their bodies in a range of motion that isn’t normally trained.

-So what is the Cossack squat?
-The cossack squat is a single-leg squat variation that requires high amounts of balance, mobility, and coordination.
+So, what is the Cossack squat?
+The Cossack squat is a single-leg squat variation requiring high balance, mobility, and coordination.
 To start the Cossack squat, lifters step one leg to the side, and as they descend into a deep squat position, the opposite leg is kept out straight with the toes pointing in the air.

-While you’ll see the Cossack squat mostly being done using bodyweight only, don’t underestimate its difficulty.
-The Cossack squat is a deceptively challenging exercise to execute properly even when no weight is being used.
+While you’ll see Cossack squats mostly being done using body weight only, don’t underestimate its difficulty.
+The Cossack squat is a deceptively challenging exercise to execute properly, even when no weight is used.

-As well, while the load in the traditional squat should be equally placed between the two legs, the Cossack squat is a single leg variation, which works the right and left side independently.
+Also, while the load in the traditional squat should be equally placed between the two legs, the Cossack squat is a single leg variation, which works the right and left sides independently.

-Different from other single-leg variations though, like a lunge or split squat where the legs are either moving forward or backward, the Cossack squat requires lifters to move their legs laterally (sideways) from the center of their body.
+Unlike other single-leg variations, though, like a lunge or split squat where the legs are either moving forward or backward, the Cossack squat requires lifters to move their legs laterally (sideways) from the center of their body.

-Furthermore, in order for the Cossack squat to be the most effective, the range of motion is far greater than what is typically seen in other single-leg variations.
+Furthermore, for the Cossack squat to be the most effective, the range of motion is far greater than typically seen in other single-leg variations, including lateral lunges.
 In particular, the hips and knees travel through a greater joint angle.

-For all these reasons, the cossack squat is considered an advanced squat variation that requires:
+For all these reasons, the Cossack exercise is considered an advanced squat variation that requires the following:

 • A high amount of ankle, hip, knee mobility